Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Conclusion

 \section{Conclusion}

-This paper proposes a novel, autoencoding-free context compression method, \textbf{Semantic-Anchor Compression (SAC)}, designed to address the performance degradation in downstream tasks caused by context-agnostic compression tokens and autoencoding objectives in existing context compression methods.
+In this paper, we propose a novel, autoencoding-free context compression method, \textbf{Semantic-Anchor Compression (SAC)}.
 Unlike traditional context compression approaches, SAC does not rely on training compression tokens to reconstruct the original input.
 Instead, it directly selects representative \emph{anchor} tokens from the context and aggregates contextual information into their key-value (KV) representations via a bidirectional attention mechanism.
-This approach effectively compresses lengthy contexts while avoiding any impairment to the language model's original language modeling capabilities.
-Experiments on multiple question answering tasks demonstrate that SAC achieves a high compression ratio and significantly outperforms existing compression methods, highlighting its superiority in balancing compression efficiency and model performance.
+This approach effectively compresses lengthy contexts while avoiding any impairment to the language model's original language modeling capabilities, while traditional context compression can hinder performance by introducing additional compression tokens and the autoencoding tasks, as our analysis shows.
+Experimental results show that SAC achieves high compression rates while significantly outperforming existing methods across multiple question answering and long-context summarization tasks, demonstrating strong cross-task generalization and an effective balance between compression efficiency and model performance.